USGS-R/training-curriculum/content/usgs-packages/sbtools_Intro.md

 ScienceBase is collaborative scientific data and information management platform used by USGS scientists and their collaborators.
 Account holders can upload data using standard metadata practices, and choose to share the content publically or keep it private.
 An account is not needed to download publically available data, so the platform is a great way to share data released with publications.

 In addition to the ability to share information publically, ScienceBase enhances traditional collaborative research analyses.
-Emailing local files or using a shared drive are generally ways that scientific collaborators share their data and content.
-This method has many limitations, especially when it comes to file size and working with non-USGS participants.
+Scientific collaborators generally share their data and content by emailing files or using a shared drive.
+These methods have many limitations, especially when it comes to file size and working with non-USGS participants.
 By hosting files in the cloud, ScienceBase enables groups to quickly share large files with internal or external partners.

 For more information about how to start using ScienceBase, visit their ["About" page](https://www.sciencebase.gov/about/) or ["Frequently Asked Questions" page](https://www.sciencebase.gov/about/faq).